barionleg/cesium.wiki.gs/CZML-Content.md

 ## Billboard

-Specifies a billboard, or viewport-aligned image.
+A billboard, or viewport-aligned image.
 The billboard is positioned in the scene by the position property.
 A billboard is sometimes called a marker.

 **Property Name**: `billboard`